 - To display only the connections that are available on your computer, click Connection files on this computer.

-This list is created from the My Data Sources folder that is usually stored in the My Documents folder.
+This list is created from the My Data Sources folder that is usually stored in the My Documents folder on your computer.

 - To display only the connections that are available from a connection file that is accessible from the network, click Connection files on the Network.

-This list is created from an Excel Services Data Connection Library (DCL) on a Microsoft Office SharePoint Server 2007 site.
-A DCL is a document library in a Microsoft Office SharePoint Services 2007 site that contains a collection of Office Data Connection (ODC) files (.odc).
+This list is created from an Excel Data Connection Library (DCL) on a Microsoft SharePoint Services site.
+A DCL is a document library in a SharePoint Services site that contains a collection of Office Data Connection (ODC) files (.odc).
 Typically, a DCL is set up by a site administrator, who can also configure the SharePoint site to display ODC files from this DCL in the External Connections dialog box.
-For more information, see Office SharePoint Server 2007 Central Administration Help.
+For more information, see SharePoint Services Central Administration Help.

 Tip If you do not see the connection that you want, you can create a connection.
 Click Browse for More, and then in the Select Data Source dialog box, click New Source to start the Data Connection Wizard so that you can select the data source that you want to connect to.

-Note If you choose a connection from the Connection files on the network or Connection files on this computer categories, the connection file is copied into the workbook as a new workbook connection, and then it is used as the new connection information.
+Note If you choose a connection from the Connection files on the network or Connection files on this computer categories, the connection file is copied into the workbook as a new workbook connection, and is then used as the new connection information.

 - Select the connection that you want, and then click Open.